dezoxel/addressbook/README.md

 If you need real-world application using [AngularJS][angular-url] but you tired from [TodoMVC](http://todomvc.com/) app - this project is for you.

-Here you can find the code written in best practices and can be a good platform to catch ideas about structuring and writing the code.
+Here you can find the code written in [best practices][styleguide-url] and can be a good platform to catch ideas about structuring and writing the code.

 Constantly trying to start writing the tests but you don't understand how to structure and what to test?
 Your tests looks dirty and too complicated?
 Checkout the real tests for [services][test-service-url] and [controllers][test-controller-url].
 These are following [BetterSpecs][betterspecs-url] guidelines so they looks easy and maintainable.